PratikKargathra/Covid-19-App/README.md

 # Covid 19 APP | API

-this app shows you live covid  19 status of any countrys.
+this app shows you live covid  19 status of any countries.

 ## Output